Sales scandal costs Wells Fargo; JPMorgan and Citi please Wall Street

 "As a result, we will be starting to build out technology systems and operations in Europe," JPMorgan's Lake said.

-(Additional reporting by Olivia Oran and Elizabeth Dilts in New York; Writing by Carmel Crimmins; Editing by Jeffrey Benkoe)
+Additional reporting by Olivia Oran and Elizabeth Dilts in New York; Writing by Carmel Crimmins; Editing by Jeffrey Benkoe and Leslie Adler